-Purchasing a home that is already in excellent condition and ready for a new owner without making any or only very minimal adjustments often means being willing to pay top dollar.
+Purchasing a luxury home that is already in excellent condition and ready for a new owner without making any or only very minimal adjustments often means being willing to pay top dollar.
 But for some home buyers, purchasing a move-in ready home works best with their situation, making it the best use of their housing dollars.

 Some examples of when buying a move-in ready home may be best include:

 - home buyers that have sold or are selling their larger home and want to downsize into a smaller, more convenient one

 - buyers who have physical, time, or financial limitations that would make it difficult to plan and carry out necessary repairs and renovations

 - buyers who need to purchase and move into a home quickly with minimal delays

 When is Resale Potential a Large Factor?

 Buyers who are in the market now may also want to consider their long-term goals before deciding which home they will ultimately purchase.
 In most cases, buyers try to plan on owning the home they are buying for at least five full years.
 This amount of time is often needed in order to recoup the full purchase price and other costs associated with the purchase, such as closing costs and moving expenses.
 Buyers who will likely need to sell and move more quickly than five years may want to seek to purchase well below their maximum price point in order to limit any losses at that time.